 over 5 years old.
 In many ways, Final Showdown feels and looks like a

+brand new game.
 A ton of character animations have been tweaked and look noticeably

 smoother.
 Many attacks have also been reworked to

-"clearly" look like either low, mid or high attacks.
+"more clearly" resemble low, mid or high attacks.
 Along with new win poses,

 updated stance animations, and new KO animations, each fighter has also received